Patient Record

 Emergency Care Summary

-If you do not want an Emergency Care Summary, please inform the surgery.
-If you have one, you’ll be asked for permission each time a healthcare professional needs to view it.
+If you choose to have one, you will be asked for your consent each time a healthcare professional needs to view it.

-Page last reviewed: 30 October 2025
+Page last reviewed: 10 November 2025

 Page created: 25 November 2019